AztecProtocol/aztec-packages/docs/docs/developers/contracts/main.md

 **Aztec.nr** is a framework for writing Aztec smart contracts, written in Noir.

-Futher Nomenclature can be found [here](https://github.com/AztecProtocol/dev-rel/blob/main/NOMENCLATURE.md).
+Further Nomenclature can be found [here](https://github.com/AztecProtocol/dev-rel/blob/main/NOMENCLATURE.md).

 # Getting started